 Pete is a freelance trumpet player and teacher.
 He has served on the faculty at Sonoma State University, Santa Rosa Junior College, Pacific Union College, and Napa Valley College.
 He received a Bachelor of Professional Music Degree from Berklee College and a Master of Fine Arts Degree from the California Institute of the Arts.

 Born in Czechoslovakia, Lenka Fejt came to the United States in 1984.
 She began to study the Alexander Technique in 2001 in hopes of alleviating chronic neck pain.
 Lenka trained to teach at The Alexander Educational Center in Berkeley with Giora Pinkas, John Baron, and Bob Britton.
 She was certified in 2007 and maintains her private practice in Alameda; she also lectures throughout the Bay Area and abroad.
 For the past 13 years, she has worked extensively with musicians and older adults.
 In 2015, Lenka obtained her BS degree in Kinesiology at San Francisco State University and continues to study Qigong.

 Josephine Gray started studying the Alexander Technique in 1983 to rescue her career as a professional violinist from a debilitating repetitive strain injury.
 She has since been able to resume her professional career.
 She certified with Frank Ottiwell in 1998.

 Josephine has taught the Technique at the American Conservatory Theater Summer Congress, and at the Opera Academy of California, Chevron/Texaco (IT division employees) and the Performing Arts and Social Justice Department of the University of San Francisco, where she joined the faculty as Alexander Technique instructor in 2010.

-Josephine is certified to teach Jessica Wolf’s Art of Breathing and Steven Shaw's Art of Swimming.
+Josephine is certified to teach Jessica Wolf's Art of Breathing and Steven Shaw's Art of Swimming.

 Lena Hart is currently the resident Alexander Technique teacher at The Academy of Art University in San Francisco and has a private practice in San Francisco and Walnut Creek, CA. She specializes in helping performers, but has helped people from numerous professions (techies, athletes, retirees) and various ages (11 years to 75 years) improve their abilities and decrease pain.

 Lena has been practicing the technique since 2001 and graduated from The Alexander Educational Center of Berkeley.
 She is AmSAT certified.
 She received her M.F.A from the University of Tennessee and her BA from Washington University in St. Louis.